simonvanvliet/PA-SA_Agarpads/README.md

 ### 0. Data preparation

-- `0_create_metadata` notebook stores metadata for each experiment in csv pandas data frame, uses code in `registration.py`
+- `0_create_metadata` notebook stores metadata for each experiment in csv pandas data frame
-- `1_register_export_data` notebook trims movies, registers to compensate for pad movement and write registered movies to disk
+- `1_register_export_data` notebook trims movies, registers to compensate for pad movement and write registered movies to disk, uses code in `registration.py`

 ### 1. Segmentation in Ilastik